-Despite this, it is still worth considering how a gas boiler ban by 2025 would affect the 80% of UK homes currently using gas boilers?
+Having said that, it’s still worth considering how a gas boiler ban would affect the 80% of UK homes currently using gas boilers.
 What does the future hold for the UK’s most common type of heating system, and what do homeowners need to know about the future of boilers in the UK?